aniket-aggarwal/Car-Detection-with-YOLO/README.md

-# Self-Driving Car Object Detection with YOLO
+# Car Object Detection with YOLO

 This repository contains code for a self-driving car object detection system using the YOLO (You Only Look Once) algorithm.
 The system can detect various objects, including cars, in images and video streams from a mounted camera on the car's hood.